anitab-org/vms/docs/Installation Guide.md

     You just installed Djano's auth system, which means you don't have any superusers defined.
     Would you like to create one now? (yes/no): no

+In addition to this, you would also have to populate the database for django-cities-light.
+Run the following to do so:

+    python manage.py migrate
+    python manage.py cities_light

+This might take a bit of time.
+You might get a message saying 'No handlers could be found for logger cities_light'.
+This is because a logging module hasn't been configured separately.

 Check that the tables were created by starting the postgres client and viewing the tables using the `\dt` command.
 ```